brompwnie/botb/README.md

 ```

-BOtb can also be instructed to load settings from a YAML file via the config paramater
+BOtB can also be instructed to load settings from a YAML file via the config parameter
 ```
 # ./botb -config=cfg.yml
 [+] Break Out The Box